0davidog/PazuzuPizza/README.md

 - The user is first asked to select option.
 This is done by inputting the option number.
 - Selecting 1.
 'Display Menu' brings up a list of pizza styles the company makes.
 - Selecting 2.
 'Input Sales' asks the user to input a number for each pizza.
 - Selecting 3.
-'Input Disosals' brings up another option choice:
-  - Selecting disposal option 1 asks user to input disposal number for each pizza ingredient.
+'Input Disosals' asks user to input disposal number for each pizza ingredient.
-  - Selecting disposal option 2 asks user to input disposal number for each pre-made pizza.
-  - Selecting disposal option 3 exits the disposal menu and returns to main options.
 - Selecting 4.
 'View Production Plan' shows the user to amount of pizzas to be made for todays date..
 - Selecting 5.
 'View Pizza Recipie' asks the user to choose a pizza by number and then displays the recipie for the chosen pizza.